Doctor of Ministry Programs

 Students move through core course with the same cohort group, providing the diverse, rich, challenging, supportive learning environment – a hallmark of a McCormick doctor-of-ministry degree.
 Core courses are taught by McCormick Faculty.

 - Where Three or More Are Gathered: explores a leader’s own gifts and the unique settings and demands in which those gifts are exercised.
+For more information, check out the syllabus.
 (1st Course)

 - The Church in the World Today: explores the changing landscape of Christian expression in North American and around the world, and its impact on ministry.